szydlovski/canvas-utility/README.md

 ```
 This will result in a random image, resized to a width of 500 pixels (height will be calculated from the image's aspect ratio), cropped to 16:9 and flipped horizontally.

-The functions can be neatly composed to quickly
+The functions can be neatly composed to create utilities:

 ```js
 import { cropCanvas, resizeCanvas } from '@szydlovski/canvas-utility';